Ogopogo: Appearances in other media

 In "Quagmire", a third season episode of The X-Files, Agent Mulder mentions the Ogopogo of Lake Okanagan to his partner Agent Scully as an example of recognized lake creatures.

 The Ogopogo is referenced in the English language translation of the Super Nintendo game Final Fantasy IV, lending its name to a superboss in the game's final dungeon.
 The creature manifests as a more deadly incarnation of the summoned monster Leviathan, and uses a water attack named Deluge.

 The animated series The Venture Bros. references the Ogopogo in the episode "Return to Malice".
 Number 21, a henchman of the series' antagonist and a prominent secondary character, claims the creature is real, clarifying that it is a plesiosaur, and derides Champ and Nessie as hoaxes.

 Okanagan Lake and the Ogopogo feature prominently in the plot of "Ogopogo!", an episode of Mike Tyson Mysteries.

 The Yu-Gi-Oh! trading card game features a set of monsters based on cryptids from around the world.
 Among them is a version of the Ogopogo, with an appearance based on its commonly accepted features.

+In Paranormasight: The Seven Mysteries of Honjo, Yoko Fukunaga named her dog Ogopogo after the lake monster.

+The Gravity Falls Season 1 episode, "The Legend of the Gobblewonker" depicts a Plesiosaur-like lake monster similar to that of the Ogopogo and Nessie.
+The monster is said to live on "Scuttlebutt Island" in Lake Gravity Falls which takes inspiration from Rattlesnake Island.
+The monster chases the main protagonists around the lake before being caught in a cave entrance revealing it to be a robot controlled by the town's idiot Fiddleford McGucket, who explains he made it so he can get attention from his son.
+At the end it is revealed there is a real Gobblewonker swimming in the lake.